apv26/todo/README.md

 - [ ] build server with client
 - [ ] docker - build server with client
 - [ ] ? plugin sbt-github-actions https://github.com/djspiewak/sbt-github-actions
+- [ ] fix message Warning: ReactDOM.render is no longer supported in React 18.
+Use createRoot instead.
+Until you switch to the new API, your app will behave as if it's running React 17.
+Learn more: https://reactjs.org/link/switch-to-createroot

 INFO